What Causes Vertigo?

 • Meniere’s Disease can cause excessive fluid to build up inside the inner ear, as well as hearing loss, tinnitus, and the feeling of pressure.
 The cause of it is unknown, as well as a cure outside of treatment and prevention.

 • Migraines have also been known to come with feelings of vertigo before, during, or after an episode, and can be associated with auras.
 It’s not well-known whether migraines can cause it or are simply accompanying another cause like the ones above.
-But, some migraineurs experience what’s commonly called migraine assisted vertigo.
+But, some migraineurs experience what’s commonly called migraine-assisted vertigo.

 If you’ve been experiencing vertigo and would like to speak with a specialist about the cause and treatment options, contact our office to schedule a consultation, or visit our blog for more information!